MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 # Module 3: Get started with Power Apps

-## Lab 1: How to build a canvas app, Part 1
+## Lab: How to build a canvas app, Part 1

 # Scenario